Albert Bridge , Chelsea

 Australian Immigration Law

 Tyndall & Co. provides experienced worldwide immigration assistance and advice with all types of Australian visa subclasses.
-This includes preparation and lodgement of visas, both onshore and offshore; and visa reviews and appeals for adverse decisions, including representation and submissions as to character issues with previous criminal convictions.
+This includes preparation and lodgement of visas, both onshore and offshore; and visa reviews and appeals for adverse decisions, including representation and submissions as to character issues with previous criminal convictions and a criminal record.

 Being an experienced lawyer provides the client with added advantages over and above a normal migration agent who is not a lawyer.
-For example, client files and information can be protected by “legal professional privilege” in certain cases, which means that the lawyer cannot be compelled to release confidential client information such as client contact details.
-We do not undertake inward UK immigration tasks which are for OISC advisers: (click here: https://portal.oisc.gov.uk/s/adviser-finder )
+For example, client files and information can be protected by “legal professional privilege” (LPP) in certain cases, which means that the lawyer cannot be compelled to release confidential client information such as client contact details, confidential communications, documents or advice.
+Our principal Solicitor, Jonathan, is a Registered Foreign Lawyer in England and Wales and as such has LPP which he extends to clients.

 Here are some of the Australian Visa Subclasses and work we undertake as follows: